sunjiangjun/supernode/cmd/task/README.md

-Task is the foundation and core service of the easynode system and is a necessary condition for the operation of other services.
+Task is the foundation and core service of the supernode system and is a necessary condition for the operation of other services.
 This service is responsible for task generation, task distribution, system monitoring and other functions.